 “When a normal flight would take about seven hours?
 Yes,” Rowena answered.

-"How did you guys get anything done in the stone age?"
-Alex asked as he leaned across the aisle.
+“How did you guys get anything done in the Stone Age?”
+Alex asked, leaning across the aisle.

 Rowena and Willow looked at each other for a moment before they began to chuckle at the same time.

 “And to think I’m even older than you,” Rowena sighed to Willow, before turning back to their kids.
 “Can you believe that when I was in high school…get this…there was no such thing as the Internet?”

 “That’s true,” Rowena said.
 “Not for your mom, of course, because she’s a spring chicken compared to me.
 By the way, did you pack my walker, dear?”

 Council Jet – Slayer Group – Same Time